loafey/master-thesis/Proposal/Proposal/3. Goals.typ

   When representing more complicated data types such as different types of trees or list in functional programming, they are almost always implemented using recursive data types.
   In theory this is fine, but in practice it leads to overhead such as pointer indirection, bad cache locality and more.
-Due to the linearity of our memory management we will investigate if an automatic "flattening" can occur, #todo[spit ballar ba, men contigous minne är viktigt pga prestanda] converting for example a linearly recursive type such as a linked list into a contiguously allocated list. #todo[kanske är out of scope? kanske är crazy? cooky, har inte allt tänkt på hur man ska implementera det]
+Due to this we will also investigate adding statically or dynamically sized linear types, such as arrays or vectors.

   === Laziness
   #red_text[lite osäker på hur vi ska justifya de]